thejqs/sound_tattoo/README.md

 Every game.
 Some version of that sentence.
 And I missed it.
 A lot.

-So found a source video floating around the internet -- one that contained Vin and his friendly greeting.
-I used `cURL` to download it, `ffmpeg` to strip out the video stream and cut it down to the subset of the auio I wanted, and then `Python 3.6` to turn that audio into something visual.
+So I found a source video floating around the internet -- one that contained Vin and his friendly greeting.
+I used `cURL` to download it, `ffmpeg` to strip out the video stream and cut it down to the subset of the audio I wanted, and then `Python 3.6` to turn that audio into something visual.

 ```python
 def hi_everybody(filepath):